Submitty/submitty.github.io/_docs/instructor/exams.md

 ### Bulk PDF Upload

-On the gradeable submission page, the instructor has three options: _Normal Submission_, _Make Submission for a Student_, and _Bulk Upload_.
-For uploading bulk PDFs for exams/quizzes/assignments, select _Bulk Upload_.
+On the gradeable submission page, the instructor has three options: Normal Submission, Make Submission for a Student, and Bulk Upload.
+For uploading bulk PDFs for exams/quizzes/assignments, select __Bulk Upload__.

 Input the number of pages for each exam/quiz/assignment.

 In the drag and drop box, upload the bulk exam PDF.
 You may submit more than one PDF at once, but the box's maximum total size is 10Mb.

-On submit, the bulk PDF is uploaded to the course's /uploads/bulk_pdf/gradeable_id folder and the split PDF items to /uploads/split_pdf/gradeable_id folder.
+On submit, the bulk PDF is uploaded to the course's `/uploads/bulk_pdf/gradeable_id` folder and the split PDF items to `/uploads/split_pdf/gradeable_id` folder.

 After the page reloads, another section on the page will appear called "Unassigned PDF Uploads".

 ### Split item submission

-The "Unassigned PDF Uploads" section contains all items within the /uploads/split_pdf/gradeable_id folder.
+The "Unassigned PDF Uploads" section contains all items within the `/uploads/split_pdf/gradeable_id` folder.

 PDF preview contains the first page of the pdf.
 If you want to view the full PDF, click on the popout icon.
 To submit for a student, enter their user ID and press enter or click submit.
 Autofill for user ID brings up students who do not yet have any submissions for this gradeable.

-Once submitted, the split PDF item is moved from /uploads/split_pdf/gradeable_id to its corresponding location in the /submissions/gradeable_id/user_id folder.
+Once submitted, the split PDF item is moved from `/uploads/split_pdf/gradeable_id` to its corresponding location in the `/submissions/gradeable_id/user_id` folder.